 Jacob Goldin is the Richard M. Lipton Professor of Tax Law.
 Trained as a lawyer and economist, much of Professor Goldin’s research focuses on US tax policy affecting low-income households.
 His research interests also include health policy, tax administration, and the application of behavioral economics to policy design.

 Prior to joining the Chicago Law School faculty, Goldin was a professor of law at Stanford Law School.
-Before that, he worked in the Office of Tax Policy at the U.S. Treasury Department and clerked for Judge Richard Posner of the Seventh Circuit Court of Appeals.
-He holds a J.D. from Yale Law School and a Ph.D. in economics from Princeton University.
+He has also previously worked in the Office of Tax Policy at the US Treasury Department, and clerked for Judge Richard Posner of the Seventh Circuit Court of Appeals.
+He holds a JD from Yale Law School and a PhD in economics from Princeton University.

 - "How Much to Save?
 Decision Costs and Retirement Plan Participation," 191 Journal of Public Economics 104247 (2020) (with Tatiana Homonoff, Richard Patterson & William Skimmyhorn). www

 - "Communicating Tax Penalties to Delinquent Taxpayers: Evidence from a Field Experiment," 73 National Tax Journal 331 (2020) (with Taylor Cranor, Tatiana Homonoff & Lindsay Moore). www

 - "Sharp Lines and Sliding Scales in Tax Law," 73 Tax Law Review 237 (2020) (with Edward Fox).

 - "Legal Rasputins?
 Law Clerk Influence on Voting at the U.S. Supreme Court," 35 Journal of Law, Economics and Organization 1 (2019) (with Adam Chilton, Adam Bonica, Kyle Rozema & Maya Sen). cu www